icub-tech-iit/documentation/docs/upgrade_kits/realsense_holder/support.md

 The RealSense holder can be mounted on the top of iCub head by replacing two side screws fixing the face cover, and in the kit are included and USB Type-C cable, screws and cable ties.
 The kit does NOT include the RealSense.
 It is recommended to replace the short cable included in the RealSense retail package with the longer one provided with the upgrade kit.

+**NOTE**: The following instructions are provided for assembling the D435i model of RealSense camera.

  <img src="img/6.PNG" height=400 alignement=center >

 **Assembly sequence**